PtL19/My-Ra2-maps/README.md

 Refer to 'pt1vs7(2-8)', but only 2 ramps(ways) and 1 broken bridge to the other 7 players.
 Easier and richer.

+☆ pt1vs7plus(2-8)
+1 Player with 1 way out and others around.

 ☆ 1islandvs7(2-8)

 1 player on the southeastern island and the other 7 players on the main land.